bivektor/bivektor-product-samples/spring-oauth2-proxy-server/README.md

 configured under the `spring.security.oauth2.client` configuration property.
 For this sample, this value is `keycloak` as we have only one login client configured. `$sourceClientId` is the OAuth2 Client ID (not the registration ID) of the client that represents the application that is logging through the proxy.
-These clients are represented by the `RegisteredClient` class in Spring Authorization Server.
+Such clients are represented by the `RegisteredClient` class in Spring Authorization Server.
 We configure them under the `spring.security.oauth2.authorizationserver.client` configuration key.
-Again for this example, we have only one RegisteredClient whose client ID is `demoClient`.
-In addition to its client id, the client can send PKCE parameters as well.
-See
+Again for this example, we have only one `RegisteredClient` whose client ID is `demoClient`.
+In addition to its client id, the client can send PKCE parameters as well which is explained below.

 2. Proxy request is detected, validated and stored.
 Http request is redirected to the target authorization server

-3. Upon successful authentication, proxy server creates a new random authorization code and redirects back to the application that initiated the login.
+3. Upon successful authentication, proxy server creates a new random Authorization Code and redirects back to the application that initiated the login.
+Authorization Code generation is done by Spring Authorization Server's default algorithm.

 4. Client application executes the token exchange process by posting to the Spring Authorization Server's token endpoint (`/oauth2/token` by default) and obtains the access and refresh token previously provided by the target authorization server to the proxy server.
+Proxy server supports proxy and non-proxy authorizations such that, non-proxy requests are handled by the default authorization server logic where new tokens are generated while proxy requests return the tokens retrieved from the target authorization server.
 Note that, all standard authentication providers configured by Spring's default endpoint configuration apply here in accordance with the oauth2 standards such as client authentication through `client_secret_basic` or `client_secret_post` methods as well as `code_challenge` verification.

-5. Once the application obtains the access token, all communication except the refresh token flow happens between the application and the target authorization server.
+5. Once the application obtains the access token, all communication except for the refresh token flow happens between the application and the target authorization server.

 ### Persistence of Authorization Data
-Generated authorization codes and associated access and refresh tokens are by default stored in an in-memory repository, and they are removed after the client application successfully exchanges the code for the access and refresh tokens.
-This is often the preferred behavior as there is no reason to keep this data for long.
-To customize this behavior, probably for auditing reasons, see javadoc for `ProxyOAuth2AuthorizationCodeAuthenticationProvider`
+Generated authorization codes and associated access and refresh tokens are by default stored in an in-memory repository.
+It is also possible to store them in a RDBMS using `JdbcOAuth2AuthorizationService` Note that authorization codes are invalidated after first use.

 ### Authorization Code Lifetime
 Authorization code lifetime is configured by the `AuthorizationCodeTimeToLive` setting in `RegisteredClient`'s `TokenSettings`.
 If no value is configured for the client, then it is set to 5 minutes by default.
+This setting can be set in application configuration file.

-### Proxy Login Access Validation
+### Proxy Authorization Request Validation
-Proxy server allows you to configure which upstream proxy application client (RegisteredClient) is allowed to which login client.
+Proxy server allows you to configure which upstream proxy application client (RegisteredClient) is allowed to which target login client.
 For instance, you can have one application to proxy login via your Google Login client while another application is allowed to Facebook login or none.
 This validation is enabled by default and configured by the `RegisteredClient`'s `ClientSettings` setting named `bivektor-proxy-allowed-client-ids`.
 The setting should contain a comma separated list of allowed OAuth2 Login client ids.
-To allow all login clients, set this value to `*`
+To allow all login clients for a specific RegisteredClient, set this value to `*`

-Note that, there is no standard way to configure this via `application.yml`, thus you have to set it programmatically.
-Or, you can disable the validation entirely as we are doing in this demo.
+Note that, such settings are not configurable via application config files.
+You have to set them programmatically using `RegisteredClientRepository`.
+For demo purposes, this validation is entirely disabled in this sample and indicated with a comment in the code.

 ### PKCE Authentication
 Proxy server supports PKCE authentication both between the client application and the proxy